GuechtouliAnis/Football-Data-Scraping/README.md

 ## Kaggle Database
 The processed database is available on Kaggle.
 You can find the dataset <a href='https://www.kaggle.com/datasets/anisguechtouli/football-leagues-data-2023-2024'>here</a> in CSV and SQLite formats both normalized and denormalized.</br></br>
 *NOTE: The dataset provided here was further cleaned personally by me after scraping, so the results of the scraping notebook won't be identical to the data in the database.*

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as needed.

+## Author
+Anis Guechtouli

+## Contact
+For any questions or suggestions, feel free to contact me at [guechtoulianiss7@gmail.com].